18 Perfect Fourth of July Campsites in California

 idyllic beach camping experience

-Nestled along California’s Central Coast, Refugio State Beach offers an idyllic Fourth of July camping experience with 67 standard campsites and 3 group sites.
+Refugio State Beach along California’s Central Coast offers an idyllic Fourth of July camping experience with sixty-seven standard campsites and three group sites.

 Fireworks and Fun at Benbow KOA Holiday